sotolf2/simple-sudoku/README.md

 http://sudocue.net/download.php for example, or you can make your own, sdm files are basically the same as the single line imports shown further up just put one after another on their own line.

+If you just have an image to work from, you can just add the given clues into the empty grid, and then use them as a puzzle

+    Puzzle -> Set Origin

 ### Solving a puzzle